abedhadipour/predict_half_marathon/README.md

 ## 📌 Overview

-- Predicts finish times based on features like training volume, 5K personal best, and sex.
+- Predicts finish times based on 4 different features: total training volume until the race day, mileage during the last 4 month before the race, 5 Kilometer personal best record, and sex.

 - Implements and compares multiple regression models:
-  - Linear Regression
+  - Simple Linear Regression
   - Ridge Regression
   - Lasso Regression

-- Built for data science portfolio purposes.
+  - Random Forest

-- Provides a Streamlit app for users to test the model.
+- This is built for data science portfolio purposes and provides a Streamlit app for users to test the model with their personal data.

 ---